INTERIOR DESIGN Q&A

 Have an interior design dilemma or question.
-Let one of our designers answer it for free, we are running this question and answer special promotion to show you how we could help you with any challenges or questions you might have for your home or office design.
-You could send us an email with your question at: firstname.lastname@example.org, please allow one week for us to get back to you with an answer.
+Let one of our designers answer it for free, we are running this interior design Q&A question and answer special promotion to show you how we could help you with any challenges or questions you might have for your home or office design.
+You could send us an email with your interior design Q&A at: email@example.com, please allow one week for us to get back to you with an answer.
 Limit of one question per person and some of your questions and answers will be posted in our blog.

 Q. Just moved into a very small studio and would like to make my sleeping area private on a budget?